hortonworks/data-tutorials/tutorials/cda/building-a-sentiment-analysis-application/tutorial-3.md

 | Languages  | `en` |
 | Terms to Filter On | `AAPL,ORCL,GOOG,MSFT,DELL` |

 Start the NiFi flow.
-Hold **control + mouse click** on the **AcquireTwitterData** process group, then click the **start** option.
+Hold **control + mouse click** on each process group, then click the **start** option.

 ![AcquireTweetsStreamTweets](assets/images/acquire-twitter-data/AcquireTweetsStreamTweets.jpg)

-Once NiFi writes tweet data to HDFS and Kafka, you can check the provenance events quickly by looking at the PutHDFS or PublishKafka_0_10 processor inside the **AcquireTwitterData** process group and once enough data has been stored, you can turn off the process group by holding **control + mouse click** on the **AcquireTwitterData** process group, then choose **stop** option.
+Once NiFi writes tweet data to Kafka on HDP, you can check the provenance events quickly by looking at the PublishKafka_0_10 processor inside the **AcquireTwitterData** process group.

+To turn off a process group, you can do so by holding **control + mouse click** on for instance the **AcquireTwitterData** process group, then choose **stop** option.

 ## Summary

 Congratulations!
-You built one dataflow **AcquireTwitterData** using NiFi to acquire Tweet sentiment data from Twitter's **[Decahose stream](https://developer.twitter.com/en/docs/tweets/sample-realtime/overview/streaming-likes)** API.
+You built two dataflows in their own separate process groups: **AcquireTwitterData** and **StreamTweetsToHBase**.
+Now using the **AcquireTwitterData** process group, we can acquire Twitter data from Twitter's **[Decahose stream](https://developer.twitter.com/en/docs/tweets/sample-realtime/overview/streaming-likes)** API.
 The data pipeline filters for tweets before publishing messages into **Kafka topic 'tweets'**, which is picked up by the external service Spark.
-The data pipeline also updates the flowfile content in JSON with key value pairs to represent the sentiment data, merges multiple flowfiles together before storing into **HDFS**.
-The other dataflow **StreamTweetsToDruid** ingests Kafka messages and streams the content to Druid.
+The data pipeline also updates the flowfile content in JSON with key value pairs to that will help us do a calculation for sentiment score of each tweet in a later part of the demo.
+The other dataflow **StreamTweetsToHBase** ingests Kafka messages and streams the content to HBase.

 ## Further Reading